 JCU Canopy Crane: The James Cook University research station is home to their canopy crane.
 After a safety orientation and a discussion about the significance of this rainforest by an on-site expert, you climb into a suspended gondola with the crane operator.
 The crane then ascends over the rainforest canopy, and can swing 360 degrees, surveying 1 hectare of the incredible biodiversity that has earned the Daintree UNESCO World Heritage status.
 This research station is only 1 of 3 of its kind existing in the tropics.

-Service Project: Whilst not in the crane, the group participates in an important service project at the research station.
+Tree Growth Data Collection: Whilst not in the crane, the group participates in an important service project at the research station.
 Hundreds of trees have been planted for re-growth on site, and students are taught how to do condition assessments of the trees as biologists and botanists do in the field.
 Students learn about pioneer species, herbivory, and how to use a clinometer and DBH tapes to measure tree growth.
 The results of the condition assessments are then contributed to the ongoing research on the success of “pioneer species” used by JCU staff.

 Accommodation: Cairns budget accommodation